DeepGraphLearning/RNNLogic/README.md

 # RNNLogic

 This is an implementation of the [RNNLogic](https://arxiv.org/abs/2010.04029) model for knowledge graph reasoning.

-**Update: We have refactored the codes to make them more readable.
-The latest codes are available at the folder `RNNLogic+`.
-See `RNNLogic+/README.md` for more details.**

 ## Introduction